lurgh/infinitive-jkp717/README.md

 MQTT is a pub/sub bus that is used in many home automation settings.
 This API is read/write and it assumes that it is running within a private, trusted environment - that is, there are not specific access controls beyond what is provided to access the broker.
-We recommend at least using password authentication.
+We recommend at least using password authentication on your broker.

 All topics are published with the `retain` flag set so any new client will get all current values; updates are only posted at startup or as individual values change.
-This does mean that clients could be susceptible of seeing old data if the service is no longer running.
+This does mean that clients could be susceptible to seeing old data if the service is no longer running.
 Looking for a solution for this.

 When enabled by providing the MQTT broker URI and optional password, the following topics are supported: